apptension/saas-boilerplate/services/docs/docs/setup-aws/initial-setup.md

 ```

 ### AWS vault usage
-From now on You can use  aws-vault for secure connection with AWS platform.
+From now on you can use  aws-vault for secure connection with AWS platform.
 Always make sure you are in a proper aws-vault context when you run commands that use AWS CLI.
 We created a `make` rule that simplifies this process: